quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 6: Add a tag to a contact**

 **MSS**
-1. User <u>finds all tags associated with a contact (UC:2)</u>.
-2. User requests to add a tag to the contact by index.
+1. User requests to add a tag to the contact by index.
-3. TC updates the contact with the provided tag.
+2. TC updates the contact with the provided tag.
-4. TC displays a confirmation message.
+3. TC displays a confirmation message.

    Use case ends.